Lecture 6: Estimating the variance of errors

 • Variance of \hat{\beta} conditional on \mathbf{X}: \mathrm{Var}\left(\hat{\beta}\mid \mathbf{X}\right) =\frac{\sigma ^{2}}{\sum_{i=1}^{n}\left( X_{i}-\bar{X}\right) ^{2}}.

-• Estimator of \sigma ^{2}: s^{2}=\frac{1}{n-2}\sum_{i=1}^{n}\hat{U}_{i}^{2}=\frac{1}{n-2}\sum_{i=1}^{n}\left( Y_{i}-\hat{\alpha}-\hat{\beta}X_{i}\right) ^{2}.
+• Estimator of \sigma ^{2}: \begin{align*} s^{2} &= \frac{1}{n-2}\sum_{i=1}^{n}\hat{U}_{i}^{2} \\ &= \frac{1}{n-2}\sum_{i=1}^{n}\left( Y_{i}-\hat{\alpha}-\hat{\beta}X_{i}\right) ^{2}. \end{align*}

-• Estimator of the variance of \hat{\beta}: \widehat{\mathrm{Var}}\left( \hat{\beta}\right) =\frac{s^{2}}{\sum_{i=1}^{n}\left( X_{i}-\bar{X}\right) ^{2}}.
+• Estimator of the variance of \hat{\beta}: \widehat{\mathrm{Var}}\left(\hat{\beta}\right) =\frac{s^{2}}{\sum_{i=1}^{n}\left( X_{i}-\bar{X}\right) ^{2}}.

-• Standard error of \hat{\beta}: \mathrm{SE}\left( \hat{\beta}\right) =\sqrt{\widehat{\mathrm{Var}}\left( \hat{\beta}\right)}=\sqrt{\frac{s^{2}}{\sum_{i=1}^{n}\left( X_{i}-\bar{X}\right) ^{2}}}.
+• Standard error of \hat{\beta}: \begin{align*} \mathrm{se}\left(\hat{\beta}\right) &= \sqrt{\widehat{\mathrm{Var}}\left(\hat{\beta}\right)} \\ &= \sqrt{\frac{s^{2}}{\sum_{i=1}^{n}\left( X_{i}-\bar{X}\right) ^{2}}}. \end{align*}

 Example in R